-New residents have the option to either self-isolate in the comfort of their own home for 11 days, then join us in the care home where they will be tested for COVID-19 upon entering the building and supported to self-isolate for 3 more days until the result of the test is known.
+New residents that are moving from another care home or are coming to us from hospital have the option to either self-isolate in the comfort of their own home for 11 days, then join us in the care home where they will be tested for COVID-19 upon entering the building and supported to self-isolate for 3 more days until the result of the test is known.

-Alternatively, new residents can move into Ashton Manor immediately where we will support them to self-isolate in their bedroom for a period of 14 days, during which time they will be tested for COVID-19.
+Alternatively, new residents that are moving from another care home or are coming to us from hospital can move into Ashton Manor immediately where we will support them to self-isolate in their bedroom for a period of 14 days, during which time they will be tested for COVID-19.

 Visiting our care home to see a loved one

 We recognise that it is important to stay in touch with friends and family members who live at Ashton Manor and keep connected whenever possible.
 However, there are a number of guidelines we want you to follow to keep your friend or family member and other residents safe from Covid-19.

 You will not be able to visit anyone in a care home if you: